teddykoker/image-gpt/README.md

 <img src="figures/cifar10.png" height="256px"/>
 <br>

-*iGPT-S pretrained on `cifar10`.
-Completions are fairly poor as the model was only trained on `cifar10`, not all of ImageNet.*
+*iGPT-S pretrained on CIFAR10.
+Completions are fairly poor as the model was only trained on CIFAR10, not all of ImageNet.*

-**TODO:**
+## WIP
- * Batched *k*-means on GPU for quantization of larger datasets (currently using `sklearn.cluster.MiniBatchKMeans`.)
+ - [ ] Batched *k*-means on GPU for quantization of larger datasets (currently using `sklearn.cluster.MiniBatchKMeans`.)
- * BERT-style pretraining (currently only generative is supported.)
+ - [ ] BERT-style pretraining (currently only generative is supported.)
- * Load pretrained models from OpenAI.
+ - [ ] Load pretrained models from OpenAI.
- * Reproduce at least iGPT-S results.
+ - [ ] Reproduce at least iGPT-S results.

 According to their [blog post](https://openai.com/blog/image-gpt/), the largest model, iGPT-L (1.4 M parameters), was trained for 2500 V100-days.
 By greatly reducing the number of